porsche-design-system/porsche-design-system/packages/components-js/src/components/form/checkbox-wrapper/checkbox-wrapper.design.md

 ### A stand-alone Checkbox
 Is used for a single option that the user can turn on or off.

+### Groups
+Groups of Checkboxes should be programmatically grouped together with an associated legend or description.

 ### Disabled State
 All Checkboxes are provided in disabled state.
 However, disabled states should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.